 - During this review, we take a look at all of the information about your hospital stay.
-We check if the decision about when you should leave the hospital was fair and followed all the rules. - At a glance: How to make a Level 1 Alternate Appeal
+We check if the decision about when you should leave the hospital was fair and followed all the rules. - We will use the fast deadlines rather than the standard deadlines for giving you the answer to this review.
+This means we will give you our decision within 72 hours after you ask for a "fast review."

+At a glance: How to make a Level 1 Alternate Appeal